Can You Go to Jail for Not Paying Taxes in the UK?

 1. Contact HMRC Immediately

-If you realize you’ve missed a payment or filing deadline, inform HMRC as soon as possible.
+If you realise you’ve missed a payment or filing deadline, inform HMRC as soon as possible.
 Explain the situation and provide evidence if applicable (e.g., illness or technical issues).

 2. File Your Tax Return

-Even if you cannot pay your taxes immediately, filing your return on time can minimize penalties.
+Even if you cannot pay your taxes immediately, filing your return on time can minimise penalties.
 Late payment penalties are often lower than those for late filing.

 3. Set Up a Payment Plan